Corporate Governance

 The Company has engaged Deloitte Touche Tohmatsu LLC as its independent auditors.
 The Company strives to ensure an environment that facilitates the accurate disclosure of information and fair auditing.
 The Audit & Supervisory Board members, accounting auditors and internal auditing department conduct audits from their respective independent positions, but also liaise periodically to facilitate close cooperation, thereby ensuring the effectiveness of audits.

-Rationale behind Current Corporate Governance System
+Rationale Behind the Current Corporate Governance System

 System of Internal Controls

-01Status of the System of Internal Controls and the Establishment of a Framework for Risk Management
+01Establishment and Operation of a System of Internal Controls and a Framework for Risk Management

 In striving to conduct its operations in accordance with The DIC Way, the DIC Group has prepared and operates a system of internal controls based on the Companies Act of Japan to ensure the appropriateness of its operations.